 #5.
 Coill an Fhaltaigh

-Coill an Fhaltaigh, off the Callan Road (from Kilkenny, turn right off the Callan Road at Castleinch – the sign for the car boot sale and recycling centre).
-This is a millenium forest covering 230 acres.
-There is a pond and wildlife sanctuary with lots of flora and fauna.
-Dogs must be kept on a leash.
+Coill an Fhaltaigh, off the Callan Road at Castleinch, is a millennium forest covering 230 acres.
+There is a pond and wildlife sanctuary with lots of flora and fauna, so dogs must be kept on a leash.
 There are three marked walks, all of which are suitable for all of the family, including pushchairs.

 You May Also Enjoy Kilkenny Playgrounds